Learn a Basic 38.55% return NFL point Spread play

 NFL point spread lines and odds differ from sportsbook to sportsbook so it is important to always try to line shop for the best prices and spread.
 Regularly betting into spread odds of -115 (1.87) or -110 (1.91) compared to -105 (1.95) can make a big difference come Super Bowl time to your bankroll, so to can getting on the right side of a spread number particularly where key point spread numbers like 3, 7 and 10 are concerned where a half point or full point can make the difference between a winning wager and a losing one.
-To give yourself the best opportunity with your NFL Spread Betting you need to obtain the best point spread line and at the best price and to do that affectively it is a good idea to have accounts with multiple sportsbooks.
-The Football Lines .com's NFL Sportsbook page includes details on a range of sportsbook and their offerings for NFL point spreads.
+To give yourself the best opportunity with your NFL Spread Betting you need to obtain the best point spread line and at the best price and to do that effectively it is a good idea to have accounts with multiple sportsbooks.

 Each week we see the volatility in the pro football point spread market with opening spreads often but not always moving and closing at a different number.
 In general the movements are caused by the weight of money on one side or the other however injury rumors or confirmation of an injury to a key player, unrest in a particular NFL team's management or any number of other reasons can contribute to a point spread line being reassessed and changed by the sportsbooks.
 The question is often asked then, is it better to place your NFL point spread wager early on the opening lines or wait until the hour or two before kick off?
 There are certainly pros and cons for both which are discussed further in The Football Lines .com's When to Place Your NFL Bet article however ultimately there isn't a definitive right or wrong answer as varying NFL betting situations can require a different and flexible approach.